software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 3 goals in the Sprint Planning event:

-> "The basic features for adding and organizing the reading recommendations work great!
-What we now need, is the possibility for the user to manage their own personl reading recommendations.
-This means that user should be able to register an account with an username, password.
-User should not be able to register with a blank username or a password less than 8 characters long.
-The password should also contain at least one letter and at least one number.
+> "We now have the basic features for managing and taking quizzes.
+What we still need is a way for the students and teachers to see the quiz results.
+There should be a page in the student dashboard where the results of a quiz are visualized.
+For example, the page could have pie charts visualizing the number of correct and wrong answers for each question.
+There should be a link to the results page next to each quiz in the quiz list page.

-> After registering, the user should be able to sign in using their username and password provided during the registration.
-If the user is not signed in the navigation bar should have "Register" and "Sign in" links, which will take the user to the register or sign in form.
-Once the user is signed in, there should be "Sign out" link in the navigation bar that will sign the user out.
+> We don't want anyone to be able to add, edit and delete quizzes.
+So that teachers can manage their personal quizzes, we need the teacher to be able to register with username and password.
+Once registered, the teacher should be able to sign in with their username and password.
+If the user is not signed in the navigation bar should have "Register" and "Sign in" links, which will take the user to the register or sign in page.
 >
-> An anonymous user, that is an user who is not signed in, should be able to see the reading recommendation list and the category list.
-However, they should not be able to add a reading recommendation or a category.
-That is, the links for adding a reading recommendation and adding a category should not be visible if the user is not signed in.
+> An anonymous user, that is an user who is not signed in, should be able to see the quiz list.
+However, they should not be able to add a quiz.
+That is, the links for adding a quiz should not be visible if the user is not signed in.
 >
-> After signing in, the user should be able to add reading recommendations and categories.
-However, the user should only be able to edit and delete reading recommendations that they have added.
-That is, the "Edit" link and the "Delete" button in the reading recommendation list should only be visible if the user has added the reading recommendation."
+> After signing in, the teacher should be able to add a quiz.
+However, the teacher should only be able to edit and delete quizzes they have added themselves.
+That is, the "Edit" link and the "Delete" button in the quiz list should only be visible if the teacher has added the quiz."
 >
 > -- The Product Owner

 After some discussion the Scrum Team came up with the following user stories:

-1. As an anonymous user I want to register an account so that I can manage my personal reading recommendations
-2. As an anonymous user I want to sign in so that I can manage my personal reading recommendations
-3. As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations
+1. {{site.sprint_3_user_story_1}}
+2. {{site.sprint_3_user_story_2}}
+3. {{site.sprint_3_user_story_3}}
+4. {{site.sprint_3_user_story_4}}

 The order of the user stories represent the priotity provided by the Product Owner.
 That is, this should be the order of the user stories in the Product Backlog.
 The Developers should also implement the user stories in this order.